rurban/libu8ident/c23++proposal.md

 with our own list of `XID_Start/XID_Continue` codepoints, excluding the Limited Use and Excluded scripts.
 And if an implementation choses to allow Excluded scripts with more logic to allow only this script.

+Since the TR31 XID list also got the median positions wrong (for 98 Arabic codepoints), and forgot about the Halfwidth and Fullwidth, U+FF00..U+FFEF confusables, we need to fixup and generate the XID lists by ourselves.

 It is recommended to already exclude Limited Use and Excluded scripts from the initial list of identifier ranges, as this is the most common